Black Mountains, Brecon Beacons National Park

 - Parking: Black Hill car park.
 Located at the start point of the walk.

-This exhilarating ridge walk, known locally as the Cat’s Back, is situated in the north eastern corner of the Black Mountains, a short distance across the Olchon Valley from the Welsh border.
+This exhilarating ridge walk, known locally as the Cat’s Back, is situated in the northeastern corner of the Black Mountains, a short distance across the Olchon Valley from the Welsh border.

-The ridge is narrow affording dramatic views (subject to weather) into the verdant Olchon Valley to the west and across the sprawling Herefordshire countryside to the east.
+The ridge is narrow, affording dramatic views (subject to weather) into the verdant Olchon Valley to the west and across the sprawling Herefordshire countryside to the east.

-Check out our trail review of the Black Hill walk.
+Check out our trail review of the Black Hill Walk.

 ______________________________